SkillChainLab/skillchain/readme.md

 - ❌ `error: cannot build app` → Ensure all required modules are installed (`go mod tidy`)
 - ❌ `connection refused` → Check if the chain is running (`ignite chain serve`)
 - ❌ `invalid account` → Make sure you have created an account (`skillchaind keys add mykey`)
+- ❌ `account not found` → Ensure the account is added to genesis (`skillchaind genesis add-genesis-account`)
+- ❌ `transaction failed` → Check if you have enough tokens for gas fees

 ## 🏗️ Project Structure